StotTot/Receipt_OCR/README.md

 # Receipt_OCR

-Inorder to build you must have tesseract, leptonica, and pqxx (postgreSQL sdk for c++) installed for your configuration (debug/release, x86/x64).
+In order to build you must have tesseract, leptonica, and pqxx (postgreSQL sdk for c++) installed for your configuration (debug/release, x86/x64).